markmillr/cursor-memory-servicenow/README.md

 ## Quick Start

-1. **Create New Repository from Template**
+1. **Create New Repository**
    - Go to https://github.com/markmillr/cursor-memory-servicenow
+   - Click the green "Code" button dropdown
-   - Click "Use this template" > "Create a new repository"
+   - Select "Create a new repository"
    - Name your repository to match your story/spike (e.g., "story-12345-incident-form" or "spike-678-impact-tracking")
    - Choose "Private" for repository visibility
-   - Click "Create repository from template"
+   - Click "Create repository"
    - Clone to your machine:
      ```bash
      git clone https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git